Ay-slim/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: Lists files and directories within the current directory

-2-bring_me_home: Changes currend directory to user's home directory
+2-bring_me_home: Changes current directory to user's home directory

+3-listfiles: Long format listing of files in the current directory